 Scottish artist Kirstie Cohen (b.
-1963) is known for her dramatic and often moody landscape paintings.
-These are created through the meticulous layering and manipulation of slow-drying oil-paint that gives her work depth, richness and quality.
-It is a method of working that brings many intuitive decisions to each painting, anchored to forms of moor, mountain and sea, also creating a world of feeling through abstraction.
+1963) is known for her dramatic and often turbulent landscape paintings.
+These are created through the meticulous layering and manipulation of slow-drying oil paint that gives her work depth and richness.
+It is a method of working that brings intuitive decisions to each painting, anchored to forms of moor, mountain and sea – creating a world of feeling through abstraction.

 Tony Davidson, Director, Kilmorack Gallery.

 Kirstie Cohen was born in Edinburgh and now lives and works in rural Inverness-shire.
 She studied at the Edinburgh College of Art and Glasgow School of Art.